Southern brown kiwi: Description

 It has no preen gland, and its feathers have no aftershafts and no barbules.
 There are large vibrissae around its gape, and it has no tail, only a pygostyle.
-It has a length of 45 to 55 cm and the female weighs 2.1 to 3.9 kg and the male weighs 1.6 to 2.8 kg.
+This species has a length of 45 to 55 cm and the female weighs 2.1 to 3.9 kg and the male weighs 1.6 to 2.8 kg.
 Its bill is long and slender with a slight down-curve.
 Like other kiwis it is nocturnal.
 The colour of its plumage is rufous with some streaking.

 Behaviour

 Vocalisation

 Southern brown kiwi communicate vocally to aid in defending their territory.
-They will also sing duets with each other, with the male shrill "kee-wee" or "kee-kee" and the females hoarse " kurr kurr".
+They will also sing duets with each other, with the male shrill "kee-wee" or "kee-kee" and the females hoarse "kurr kurr".
 Males are more vocal and they both call in an upright position with their legs stretched out and their bill pointing up.